Partnering for inclusivity: Supporting providers in meeting language assistance services requirements

 These services include:

 • Sign language interpreter services, including video remote interpretation services, for communication with patients who are deaf or hard of hearing, when needed.
-This is regardless of the cost, even if the cost of the interpretation services exceeds the amount a provider will receive for the services.* (Exception: New Mexico.
-Please see “State-specific laws for interpreters” below for more information.)
+This is regardless of cost, even if the cost of the interpretation services exceeds the amount a provider will receive for the services.* (Exception: New Mexico.
+Please see “State-specific laws for interpreter services” below for more information.)

-• Language assistance services, such as telephone and face-to-face interpretation services, as well as written translations for LEP individuals.** (Exception: California and New Mexico.
-Please see “State-specific laws for interpreters” below for more information.)
+• Language assistance services, such as phone and face-to-face interpretation services, as well as written translations for LEP individuals.** (Exception: California and New Mexico.
+Please see “State-specific laws for interpreter services” below for more information.)

 • Reasonable accommodations for those with disabilities, when necessary, to ensure they have an equal opportunity to participate in, and benefit from, programs or activities.

-Providers who participate in the Cigna Healthcare network have access to discounted rates of up to 50 percent on professional language assistance services for eligible patients.
-For more information, including vendors, visit the Discounted Rates for Language Assistance Services web page on Cigna.com.
+In-network Cigna Healthcare® providers have access to discounted rates of up to 50 percent on professional language assistance services for eligible patients.
+For more information, including vendors, visit the Discounted Rates for Language Assistance Services page on Cigna.com.

-In addition to discounted rates for certain services, we offer at no charge:
+In addition to discounted rates for certain services, we offer the following at no cost:

 • Access to qualified professional interpreters.